Jeffersonlii/Rt-Knits-FindSample/Rt-Knits-RFIDPrinter/README.md

 # Functionality

-This app is a flask service that services a easy to use web interface, as well as an API
+This app is a flask service that serves a easy to use web interface, as well as an API

 ### Webapp